JuhilSavani/conways-game-of-life/README.md

 # Conway's Game of Life

-#### A Mathematic Simulation Where Biology Meets Engineering
+#### A Celluar Automaton Where Biology Meets Engineering

 <img src="https://github.com/user-attachments/assets/e8aff285-68dd-486e-9cfe-9c40b7a8b5c4" alt="simulation"/><br/>

 Conway's Game of Life is a cellular automaton devised by mathematician John Conway in 1970.
 It simulates the evolution of a grid of cells, which can be either alive or dead, based on a set of simple rules.
-This project implements the Game of Life in React.
+With simple rules driving complex, evolving patterns, Conway’s Game of Life merges ideas from biology and engineering, showcasing how a set of discrete instructions can yield surprising, lifelike behaviors.

 </div>